-3. How does the program work?
+2. How does the program work?

-High School and After Dark students looking for an internship in the clean energy industry are required to work with their coop coordinator to complete an online application that includes a resume, certifications, and work preferences.
-The Coop Coordinator should fill out the form with the student to ensure the information provided is accurate.
+Students looking for work experience in the clean energy industry are required to work with their co-op coordinator to complete an online application that includes a resume, certifications, and work preferences.
+The Co-op Coordinator should fill out the form with the student to ensure the information provided is accurate.
 Students are asked to identify their academic background and the industry subsector in which they would prefer to intern.
 Employers looking to host interns review these applications and select candidates with the qualifications that are most suited to their needs.
 Internships are required to take place over a session on a part-time basis.
-Host Employers must provide a meaningful internship opportunity and a mentor for each intern.
-Upon completion of the internship, eligible employers will request a reimbursement from MassCEC for the stipend paid to the intern.